Statistical machine translation: Different word orders

 Word order in languages differ.
 Some classification can be done by naming the typical order of subject (S), verb (V) and object (O) in a sentence and one can talk, for instance, of SVO or VSO languages.
 There are also additional differences in word orders, for instance, where modifiers for nouns are located, or where the same words are used as a question or a statement.

 In speech recognition, the speech signal and the corresponding textual representation can be mapped to each other in blocks in order.
 This is not always the case with the same text in two languages.
 For SMT, the machine translator can only manage small sequences of words, and word order has to be thought of by the program designer.
 Attempts at solutions have included re-ordering models, where a distribution of location changes for each item of translation is guessed from aligned bi-text.
 Different location changes can be ranked with the help of the language model and the best can be selected.

-Recently, Skype voice communicator started testing speech translation.
-However, machine translation is following technological trends in speech at a slower rate than speech recognition.
-In fact, some ideas from speech recognition research have been adopted by statistical machine translation.